JohnDowson/rotth/README.md

 ### `const`
 `const` followed by name and type, separated by `:`, declares a compile-time constant.
 It supports limited compile-time evaluation, syscalls and user-defined proc calls are not allowed.
 ### `bind`
 `bind` is similliar to destructuring in traditional functional languages, it iakes elements from the stack and allows using them as local constants.
-For example this is how you can implement `Forth` `rot` word using it:
+For example, this is how you can implement `Forth` `rot` word using it:
 ```rotth
 bind a b c do
     b c a
 end
 ```
+### `cond`
+Despite it's name `cond` is more similliar to `Rust`'s `match` than to `Lisp`'s `cond`, taking only constants and literal values as patterns to compare against.